-I will easily say that it is one of the most significant papers on the topic of early Jamaica rum.
-It is a ten page origin story that draws from his European experience, the opinions of the German buyers, anecdotes galore, and it just plain fills in a lot of gaps.
-Neilson’s pursuits are also aroma-centric and I think he is setting a precedent in the literature (1871).
+I will easily say that it is one of the most significant papers on the topic of Jamaica rum and now that consensus has been built around many ideas, becomes a major pivot point for technique.
+It is a ten page process origin story that draws from Neilson’s European experience, the opinions of the German buyers with anecdotes galore.

-Neilson tells of the mythic rum canes (which so far exist in reference nowhere else but this blog), early ripening canes having more aroma, and Bourbon cane producing his favorite rum.
+Neilson tells of the mythic rum canes, early ripening canes having more aroma, and Bourbon cane producing his favorite rum.
 The German buyers paid the most for the first five batches of the season and we find out why.
-There are admissions of “lucious fruits”, the likely arrival at a pombe fermentation, small estates doing it better.
+There are admissions of “lucious fruits”, the likely instance of a pombe fermentation, small estates doing it better.
 Read it for yourself.

 The beer so obtained is entirely different and far superior to many other sorts; and if this superiority is got simply from a slower fermentation then I hold that like results may be obtained in rum making.

 [Jamaica had already valued fermentations that were not too quick relative to other traditions, but this degree of protracted ferment is on another level.]

 I crave special attention to the foregoing, for it will be found to bear very much on the subject in hand, for in the precipitates, or bottoms of the rum fermenting vats lie one of the chief secrets in rum manufacture.
 The treasures that lay there looked upon as refuse, used in a manner to be thrown away.

 [In the common clean process vat bottoms were always removed and moved to the dirty cistern or mud vat.]